 The yucca cane usually takes several years to bloom, and it can take up to 10 years for it to reach maturity and bloom.
 The larger the plant and the more optimal the conditions, the more likely it will bloom.

 Other species, such as yucca filamentosa, may bloom within 2-3 years of growth.
 My parents’ outdoor yucca plants bloomed after many years in the ground.
-I am kicking myself for not getting a picture, because it was fascinating to see.
 A flower shoot shot up maybe 10 feet in the air.
 And then a bloom opened up.
 Truly spectacular!
+Below is a photo I got on the tail-end of the bloom when it was dying off.

 However, yucca plants do contain saponins, a class of chemical compounds that can cause skin irritation or a rash in some people.
 This can also apply to pets.
 And yucca plants have small fibers called filaments that can cause skin irritation if they come into contact with pet’s skin.